|

 owner of the property and that there are no liens or

+other claims outstanding.
 Total Expense Ratio - Total

 obligations as a percentage of gross monthly income.
 The